-The sub-fund invests at least 10% in sustainable investments, with an environmental objective that are not aligned with the EU Taxonomy.
+The sub-fund invests at least 10% in sustainable investments, with an environmental

 1 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left hand margin.
 The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.